D

 Dow, Dorothy

-American soprano, created the role of Susan B. Anthony in V. Thomson's The Mother of Us All (1947), Renata in Prokofiev's The Fiery Angel (1955).
+American soprano, created the role of Susan B. Anthony in V. Thomson's The

 (b.
 1920, Houston, Texas)